evercode1/package-for-views/packages/evercode1/view-maker/README.md

 So that would mean that you have to have a widget_name column in your db.
 A quick note on why I do it this way.
 You could have several models with a name attribute.
-By making the model part of the name of the attribute, there is never confusion between widget_name and product_name, and that makes working with queries easier in the long run.
+By making the model part of the name of the attribute, there is never confusion between widget_name and product_name, for example, and that makes working with queries easier in the long run.

 This convention will work great in most cases, but obviously there are some case where